-Christine Bauer is Senior Postdoc Researcher at Johannes Kepler University Linz, Austria, and Lecturer at the University of Vienna, Austria, spanning the fields of Information Systems, Informatics, and Business Administration.
+Christine Bauer is Senior Postdoc Researcher at Johannes Kepler University Linz, Austria, spanning the fields of Information Systems and Informatics.
 She is recipient of the Elise Richter excellence funding for the project “Fine-grained Culture-aware Music Recommender Systems” (2017-2020) sponsored by Austrian Science Fund (FWF).

 Her research focuses on the intersection between human-computer interaction, information systems, and ubiquitous computing.
 Her main fields of interest span manifold fields such as context-adaptive systems, recommender systems, online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries, in particular the music sector and the media sector.